ZhukovGreen/presenations/can-we-have-a-better-fs.md

 ----

-Same reasons which applies to the open source projects.
+The same reasons apply to the open source projects.

 But not just that...

 ----

 - own solution can be more tuned to the company environment
-- own solution will be growing toghether with the team
+- own solution will be growing together with the team
 - it easy to integrate the own solution into the team tooling set, building new useful composite components

 ---

-## Design orientirs
+## Design orienteers

 ---